jkennedy14/aws_agent/README.md

 Can subsitute any LLM optimized for function-calling.
 Running an LLM locally to hit was also considered as an alternative, ex Llama 3.2 w/Chat Ollama.

-The system was done outisde of a common LLM app framework (ex LangChain) to show effect of simpler helper tools to create a functioning agent.
+The system was done outside of a common LLM app framework (ex LangChain) to show effect of simpler helper tools to create a functioning agent.
 Extending this code's functionality (ex advanced memory, more complex routing, diversified output parsing), using the built-in tools from frameworks like this would likely prove useful.

 #### Preventing Hallucinations